Characters of the Marvel Cinematic Universe: M–Z: Alexei Shostakov / Red Guardian

+As of 2025, the character has appeared in two projects: the films Black Widow and Thunderbolts*.
+He will return in the film Avengers: Doomsday.
+Alternate universe variants of Shostakov appeared in three projects: the Disney+ animated series What If...? and Marvel Zombies; and the mixed reality experience What If...? – An Immersive Story (2024) (voiced by David Lodge).

 Shuri / Black Panther

 Sif

 Lady Sif (portrayed by Jaimie Alexander) is the leading female warrior of Asgard based on Sif of Norse mythology, and Thor's childhood friend and trusted ally.